What is ISOFIX?

 ISOFIX is also a quick and simple way of getting the car seat in and out and makes light work of using a travel system.

-By law, all new cars must be fitted with ISOFIX points but not all ISOFIX car seats will fit in every car, so do your research before buying.
+Not all ISOFIX car seats will fit in every car, so do your research before buying.
 This poses problems for two-car families who swap car seats between cars.

 And ISOFIX car seats don’t come cheap – you may end up paying double the price of a non-ISOFIX model.